 Mid-Year Elections Changes

-Changes are allowed without a qualifying event on a prospective basic as a result of the Consolidated Appropriation Act, 2021.
+Mid-Year election changes allowed without a qualifying event on a prospective as a result of the Consolidated Appropriation Act, 2021 ends December 31, 2021.

 In accordance with federal tax law, any unused account balances at the end of the 2022 plan year will be forfeited if not used for qualified expenses.
 The University is not permitted to refund it to you.

 Health Care Account

 Health care expenses can include those incurred by yourself, your spouse, domestic partner, or any dependent that you claim on your income tax return.